INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Nita Strauss: A lot of big brothers.

-Chuck Garric: It took 15 minutes to just to introduce everybody tonight.
+Chuck Garric: It took 15 minutes just to introduce everybody tonight.

-Nita Strauss: Honestly I feel like the pressure came from the whole line of guitar players.
-Orianthi is absolutely a phenomenal player, I have a lot of respect for her.
-But like I said before, if you look at the line of guitar players.
+Nita Strauss: Honestly, I feel like the pressure came from the whole line of guitar players.
+Orianthi is absolutely a phenomenal player, and I have a lot of respect for her.
+But like I said before if you look at the line of guitar players.
 Al Pitrelli, Reb Beach.
-The pressure is from Alice, the pressure doesn’t come from following another female guitar player.
+The pressure is from Alice, and the pressure doesn’t come from following another female guitar player.
 The pressure just comes from just me.
-I love this music, I love being in this band.
-I wouldn’t call it pressure, I would call it excitement rather than pressure.
+I love this music, and I love being in this band.
+I wouldn’t call it pressure.
+I would call it excitement rather than pressure.

 THREE GUITAR PLAYERS IN THE BAND

-How and when did Alice first came up with an idea of having three guitarists in the band?
+How and when did Alice first come up with the idea of having three guitarists in the band?

 Chuck Garric: I think it was something that came about during the recording of the WELCOME TO MY NIGHTMARE record.
 Steve Hunter was such a big part of that sound of that record, and I think Steve wanted to get back and play with Alice again.
-With Steve playing and a little bit of Steve disability with his eyes and stuff.
-We didn’t want to put too much pressure on him to be so much a performer, we just wanted Steve’s tone and Steve’s playing.
-So it just made sense for Alice and Bob and then to bring somebody else in, and they wanted to just have a guy that could back up.
-They play some rhythms and not really worry about being a soloist.
-So when they made that decision they had Damon Johnson still in the band, and they got Tommy and who was a really good solid rhythm guitar player.
+With Steve playing and a little bit of Steve’s disability with his eyes and stuff.
+We didn’t want to put too much pressure on him to be so much a performer.
+We just wanted Steve’s tone and Steve’s playing.
+So it just made sense for Alice and Bob and then to bring somebody else in, and they wanted just to have a guy that could back up.
+They play some rhythms and do not worry about being a soloist.
+So when they decided, they had Damon Johnson still in the band, and they got Tommy and a really good solid rhythm guitar player.
 Then you add Steve Hunter to the mix, which was great.